chriseteka/aviron/README.md

 # Aviron

-**Aviron** is a zero dependency [ClamAV](https://www.clamav.net/) Java client.
+**Aviron** is a zero dependency [ClamAV](https://www.clamav.net/) Java client library.
 It requires Java 8+.

 ClamAV® is an open-source antivirus engine for detecting trojans, viruses, malware & other malicious threats.